This is the METADYNE website

 Oakwood

-Oakwood, Holloway Road, Sudbury Town and Sudbury Hill were numbered 1 (westbound), whilst Southgate, Bounds Green, Wood Green, Turnpike Lane, Manor House, Arsenal and Caledonian Road were numbered 1 (eastbound).
-The stations at the west end of the line present no issue here.
-The apparent confusion north of Kings Cross may be related to the publicity people regarding the directions of traffic on this section as northbound and southbound until about 1990 when east and west was adopted (the platform numbering convention becoming the opposite of what existed previously as northbound became eastbound).
+Oakwood, Holloway Road, Sudbury Town and Sudbury Hill were correctly numbered 1 (westbound) etc, whilst Southgate, Bounds Green, Wood Green, Turnpike Lane, Manor House, Arsenal and Caledonian Road were numbered 1 (eastbound).
+The apparent reverse of the expected position north of Kings Cross is almost certainly related to the publicity people regarding the directions of traffic on this section as northbound and southbound until about 1990 when east and west was adopted.
+The numbering had therefore been entirely correct at the time, and only redenominating the line direction later has created what appears to be an inconsistency today.

 Northern Line